 If your container closes really well, drill a couple small holes in the top so air pressure doesn’t build up and stop the nipples from working.

 Read our post about week 3 of raising chicks to see how they – and I – reacted to the new waterer.

 If you have small chicks, make sure they’re strong enough to use the nipples!
 I left the water tray for a day in case even our 3-week-old, big-breed chicks had trouble.
 The nipples seem to loosen up after 48 hours of use.

 Think like a chick.
-With any waterer you install, be sure there’s absolutely no way your chicks can fall into open water and chill or even drown.
-Watch out for string or other features or gaps where chicks could get caught.
+With any waterer you install, be sure there’s absolutely no way your chicks can fall into open water and chill or drown.
+Watch out for any areas chicks could get hung up on.

-Meet our first chicks, the Brahmas and the Langshans, through our daily chick journal.
+Meet our first chicks to use the brooder, the Brahmas and Langshans, through our daily chick journal.